-DISC SCAN - This feature, when activated, samples each first track of all the discs in the CD changer in the order they are stored.
+DISC SCAN - This feature, when activated, samples the first track of all the discs in the CD changer in the order they are stored.
 To activate the DISC SCAN feature, press and hold the SCAN button.
-You will see D-SCAN in the display as a reminder.
+You will see D-SCAN on the display as a reminder.
 The system will then play the first track of the first CD for approximately 10 seconds.
 If you do nothing, the system will then play the next CD's first track.
 When it plays a disc that you want to continue listening to, press the SCAN button again.

-On vehicles with navigation system To use the functions described as follows, press the AUDIO DISPLAY button to view the CD control icons in the display.
+On vehicles with navigation system Press the AUDIO button to view the available CD control icons on the display.
+The icon functions are described as follows.

 TRACK SCAN - This function samples all the tracks on the selected disc in the order they are recorded on the CD.
 To activate it. touch the TRACK SCAN icon or press and release the SCAN button.
 You will see SCAN on the left side of TRACK icon on the display as a reminder.
-Also, it appears on the upper display.
+SCAN also appears on the upper display.
 The system will then play the first track for approximately 10 seconds.
 If you do nothing, the system will then play the following tracks for 10 seconds each.
 When it plays a track that you want to continue listening to, touch the TRACK SCAN icon or press the SCAN button again.

-DISC SCAN - This function samples each first track of all the discs in the CD changer in the order they are stored.
+DISC SCAN - This function samples the first track of all the discs in the CD changer in the order they are stored.
 To activate it, touch the DISC SCAN icon or press and hold the SCAN button.
 You will see SCAN on the left side of the DISC icon on the display as a reminder.
-Also, D-SCAN appears on the upper display.
+D-SCAN also appears on the upper display.
 The system will then play the first track of the first CD for approximately 10 seconds.
 If you do nothing, the system will then play the next CD's first track.
 When it plays a disc that you want to continue listening to, touch the DISC SCAN icon or press the SCAN button again.

 TRACK REPEAT - Touch the TRACK REPEAT icon to continuously replay a track.
 You will see REPEAT on the left side of the TRACK icon on the display as a reminder.
-Also, RPT appears on the upper display.
+RPT also appears on the upper display.
 Press the icon again to turn it off.

 DISC REPEAT - Touch the DISC REPEAT icon to continuously replay the current CD.
 You will see REPEAT on the left side of the DISC icon.
-Also, D-RPT appears on the upper display.
+D-RPT also appears on the upper display.
 Press the icon again to turn it off.
 TRACK RANDOM - The TRACK RANDOM function plays the tracks within a CD in random order, rather than in the order they are recorded on the CD.
 To activate it, press the TRACK RANDOM icon.
 You will see RANDOM on the left side of the TRACK icon on the display as a reminder.
 The system will then select and play tracks randomly.
 This continues until you deactivate TRACK RANDOM by touching the TRACK RANDOM icon again.